-More than 1,700 citizens in Polk County serve as Election Workers for the Supervisor of Elections to ensure that fair and accurate elections are conducted.
-On Election Day, we count on these civic-minded individuals to efficiently process voters, provide instructions on the proper use of the voting equipment, and effectively solve potential problems that voters may encounter.
-Election Workers are paid for their work on Election Day.
-For more information on how to get involved, click here or call us at 863-534-5888.
+Polk County Election Workers are highly trained individuals who are active voters, serving their community.
+More than 1,700 citizens in Polk County serve as Election Workers for the Supervisor of Elections to ensure fair and accurate elections are conducted.
+On Election Day, we count on these civic-minded individuals to efficiently assist voters through the entire voting experience pleasantly and professionally

 WHAT OUR ELECTION WORKERS SAY ABOUT WORKING AT THE POLLS:

 “It is always exciting to work during a Presidential Election; I really enjoy working with my fellow Poll Workers.” – Beulah, Precinct 520